Finding our identity as God’s people.

-We affirm that the Church is a fellowship of believers.
-We see the New Testament affirming the Church as a family of equals; all of us are gifted and called to participate in the life and mission of the Church.
-This means we affirm the gifts and calling of both women and men for vocational and lay leadership in our churches and consider all believers, regardless of age, race, gender, sexual orientation, and culture, part of the family.
+We affirm the Church as a fellowship of believers.
+The New Testament reveals the Church as a covenanting family of believers with the doors wide open.
+All are welcome and all of us are gifted and called to participate in the life and mission of the Church.
+This means we affirm the gifts and calling of every believer in our churches.
+Every believer’s gifts are an integral and necessary part of being Christ’s body in the world.

 We affirm a conscious dependence on the Holy Spirit.
-The Spirit works within and among us to teach us, comfort us, and transform us into those who reflect God’s image.
-The Bible teaches that the Spirit also works through us to bring healing and restoration to what is broken and hurting in our world.
+The Spirit, the third Person of the Trinity, is how God is present in the world and with us right now.
+The Spirit works within and among us to teach us, comfort us, and transform us into those who reflect Jesus.
+The Bible teaches that the Spirit also works through us to do good and bring healing and restoration to what is broken and hurting in our world.
 The Spirit is actively working to draw all people to God.

 We affirm the reality of freedom in Christ.
-United in Christ, we offer freedom to one another to differ on issues of belief or practice where the Bible seems to allow for more than one interpretation of God’s will and purposes.
-This means we uphold a posture of generosity and grace.
-Some of the ways we live this out are by practicing both infant and believer baptism, creating space for honest conversation, and welcoming all people into community with us.
+United in Christ, we offer freedom to one another to differ on issues of belief or practice where the Scriptures seem to allow for more than one interpretation of God’s will and purposes.
+This means there’s room for us to follow our Spirit-led convictions and land in different places as we study and interpret the Scriptures.
+And it means we intentionally practice humility, generosity, and grace as we relate with one another and with Christians from other traditions.
+A few ways we live this out are by practicing both infant and believer baptism, creating space for honest conversation, and welcoming all people to join us at the communion table.

 Shannon Johnson Friesen is the pastor and church planter of Stonehouse.
-She’s lived in Steinbach most of her life and loves being part of this city.
+She did her MDiv at Providence Theological Seminary, has lived in Steinbach most of her life, and loves being part of this city.
 She’s an Enneagram 2 so she legit loves almost everyone.
-She lives with Tim, Piper, Dexter, and Jasper.
+She lives with Tim, Piper, Dexter, Jasper, and their dogs Raven and Scout.
 Some of her favourite things include coffee, running, music, hiking, being with family and friends, and watching her kids play sports.
 Shannon loves the Bible for its complexity and simplicity, and for how God speaks through it even though it’s ancient.